 - our experience of dealing with algorithm updates

-- the advice Google have to offer on creating quality content
+- the advice Google has to offer on creating quality content

-we’ve identified steps that over time can really help.
+we’ve identified steps that – over time – can definitely help.
 I’m going to walk you through these now.

 1. Don’t panic